-Using inside information to trade securities, or to "tip" a family member, friend or any other person, is illegal.
-Although CPV is privately held, many of our business partners are publicly traded.
-All non-public information about CPV's partners that might have a significant impact on the price of their securities, or that a reasonable investor would be likely to consider important in making an investment decision with respect to their securities, should be considered inside information.
+Using inside information to trade securities, or to "tip" a family member, friend or any other person based on information obtained regarding CPV's business relationships, is illegal.
+All non-public information about CPV's partners or owners that might have a significant impact on the price of their securities, or that a reasonable investor would be likely to consider important in making an investment decision with respect to their securities, should be considered inside information.
 You may never, under any circumstances, trade, encourage others to trade, or recommend securities or other financial instruments based on (and in some circumstances, while in the possession of) inside information.
 Moreover, securities laws in the United States and other jurisdictions also prohibit such trading and impose severe penalties on violators.

-If you have any questions about your ability to buy or sell securities, contact the CPV Chief Compliance Officer or General Counsel.
+If you have any questions about your ability to buy or sell securities, contact the CPV Chief Compliance Officer or the CPV General Counsel.